PEO Vs. HR Outsourcing Companies

 - FMLA coverage starts with 50 employees; and the

 Not to mention, Healthcare reform has added an additional layer of compliance and has also increased costs for many employers.
 And let's not even get started on the federal regulatory requirements as a government contractor...

 As you start growing, it's common that HR becomes too distracting for most CEOs.
 We know you didn't start your business to try to keep up with the various employment laws, nor should you have to worry about whether your Office Administrator is keeping up either.
 Typically, when a small business hits around 25-50 employees, CEOs begin thinking about outsourcing the HR function.

 We often get calls from leaders considering their options as there are many different types of Human Resources outsourcing companies and services.
-One of the most common questions we get from executives is the difference between a PEO vs. Human Resources Management Outsourcing.
+One of the most common questions we get from executives is the difference between a PEO vs. HR Outsourcing.

 For some organizations, Professional Employer Organizations (PEOs) are the ideal solution as they assume much of the legal risk of employment through a direct payrolling arrangement.
 Employees are paid and receive benefits through the PEO.
 In addition to payroll and benefits administration, PEOs offer varying types of other management services such as training and education, compliance support, etc. The most popular providers of PEOs are Insperity, TriNet, Paychex, or ADP.
 PEOs can be a cost-effective and low-risk alternative to growing your business.
 Their pricing is typically on a per employee per year basis.
 This can make a lot of sense for an employer who plans on staying small, just remember if you grow to be over 100 employees, it can really add up compared to the cost of HR outsourcing.

 Here are a few other areas to consider whether a PEO organization makes sense for your business below.